timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 50-SERVICEMEMBERS CIVIL RELIEF/SUBCHAPTER III-RENT, INSTALLMENT CONTRACTS, MORTGAGES, LIENS, ASSIGNMENT, LEASES, COMMUNICATIONS SERVICE CONTRACTS.md

   * (2) is secured by a mortgage, trust deed, or other security in the nature of a mortgage.

 #### (b) Stay of proceedings and adjustment of obligation
-* In an action filed during, or within one year after, a servicemember's period of military service to enforce an obligation described in subsection (a), the court may after a hearing and on its own motion and shall upon application by a servicemember when the servicemember's ability to comply with the obligation is materially affected by military service—
+* In an action filed during, or within 90 days after, a servicemember's period of military service to enforce an obligation described in subsection (a), the court may after a hearing and on its own motion and shall upon application by a servicemember when the servicemember's ability to comply with the obligation is materially affected by military service—

   * (1) stay the proceedings for a period of time as justice and equity require, or

   * (2) adjust the obligation to preserve the interests of all parties.

 #### (c) Sale or foreclosure
-* A sale, foreclosure, or seizure of property for a breach of an obligation described in subsection (a) shall not be valid if made during, or within one year after, the period of the servicemember's military service except—
+* A sale, foreclosure, or seizure of property for a breach of an obligation described in subsection (a) shall not be valid if made during, or within 90 days after, the period of the servicemember's military service except—

   * (1) upon a court order granted before such sale, foreclosure, or seizure with a return made and approved by the court; or